pablogs9/husarnet-docs/docs/begin-esp32.md

 ![Old IoT](/img/getting-started/iot_old.png)

-Husarnet allows you to have a completely new approach for creating your own internet connected devices.
+Husarnet allows you to have a completely new approach to creating your own internet connected devices.
 They can act both as a server and as a client even with no static and public IP needed.

-Thanks to that approach your sensors can be running the whole time with no additional server needed and you can connect from a level of your laptop to them directly over the internet whenever you want.
-That gives you much lower latency (comparing to central server based approach, especially if your devices are in near networks) and make your IoT network configuration much simpler.
+Thanks to that approach your sensors can be running the whole time with no additional server needed and you can connect, from a level of your laptop, to them directly over the internet whenever you want.
+That gives you much lower latency (comparing to central server based approach, especially if your devices are in near networks) and makes your IoT network configuration much simpler.

 ![Old IoT](/img/getting-started/iot_new.png)